corro69/Dodge/Dodge/README.md

 execute "python3 Dodge.py" command

 There are bugs..this is a work in progress and I have not cleaned up the code.

+to reset the saved topscore: execute "python3 topscoretest.py" from terminal